openstack/bashate/README.rst

 - E002: ensure that indents are only spaces, and not hard tabs
 - E003: ensure all indents are a multiple of 4 spaces
 - E004: file did not end with a newline
+- E005: file does not begin with #! or have a .sh prefix
 - E006: check for lines longer than 79 columns

 Structure Errors